-Don’t be intimidated when you’re looking for a temporary position just for the summer.
+Don’t be intimidated when you’re looking for a summer job..
+There are a few best practices that can help you get a summer job: start looking early, utilize your network and connections, and apply frequently.
 Explore your resources and keep an open mind.
 It can be a great chance to try something new and earn extra cash.

-Here are a few tips to help you find a summer job:
+Here are a few tips for how to find, and get, a summer job:

 1. Think about the type of summer job you want.

 There are lots of options when it comes to summer jobs.
 You could work at your local movie theater, the mall, that nearby water park that only opens for the season, and so on.
 The more you expand your search and the type of summer job you’re willing to take on, the more likely you are to land a position.
 You might even find a summer job that’s related to your college major or the industry you want to work in.
 Many companies create entry-level summer positions (in addition to internships) for this specific purpose.
 You may get the opportunity to work at a company you’ve always dreamed of, even if the position itself doesn’t have much to do with your career goals.
 On the other hand, you may find a summer job at a company that doesn’t particularly interest you career-wise, but the job itself can still give you some great hands-on experience.
 Either way, you’re starting to build your resume and your bank account.

 2. Begin to look for a summer job as soon as possible.